oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Profile/styles.md

 In this example, the `AccountBalance` component fetches the user's balance from the server and displays it using the `Balance` component.
 While the balance is being fetched, the `LoadingBalance` component is displayed instead.
 The `BalanceContainer` component is used to position the balance display on the web page.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains styled components for displaying balance information in the Alephium web3 project.
+- This code file contains styled components for displaying balance information in the Oxygenium web3 project.

 2. What is the purpose of the `LoadingBalance` component?
 - The `LoadingBalance` component is used to display a loading animation while balance information is being fetched.